-The fact that SDSO's emission faces away from the Galactic plane is also opposite from that expected if the observed emission was due to an interaction of a high latitude remnant's expanding shell with interstellar clouds and the ISM's density gradient with $z$ distance.
-Although there are examples where a high latitude remnant's optical emission is located farthest away from the Galactic plane (e.g., G116.6-26.1; \citealt{Pal2022}), it is much more common to find high latitude SNRs with their brightest optical emission concentrated closest to the Galactic plane (e.g., G70.0-21.5, G74.0-8.5 (Cygnus Loop), G107.0+9.0, G249.7+24.7, G275.5+18.4 (Antlia), and G354.0-33.5; \citealt{Fesen2015,Fesen2018,Fesen2020,Fesen2021}).
+The fact that SDSO's emission faces away from the Galactic plane is also opposite from that expected if the observed emission was due to an interaction of a high-latitude remnant's expanding shell with interstellar clouds or into the ISM's density gradient above the disk plane.
+Although there are examples where a high latitude remnant's optical emission is located farthest away from the Galactic plane (e.g., G116.6-26.1; \citealt{Pal2022}), it is more common to find high latitude SNRs with their brightest optical emission concentrated closest to the Galactic plane (e.g., G70.0-21.5, G74.0-8.5 (Cygnus Loop), G107.0+9.0, G249.7+24.7, G275.5+18.4 (Antlia), and G354.0-33.5; \citealt{Fesen2015,Fesen2018,Fesen2020,Fesen2021}).

 Another problem is the lack of any detected nonthermal radio emission at SDSO's location.
 Despite numerous radio surveys of M31 and local environs, there is no reported nonthermal emission in the SDSO area southeast of M31's nucleus.
 In both low and high frequency radio and far infrared surveys of M31, there has been no reported adjacent SNR or any evidence of emission in M31's halo at SDSO's location so close to M31's disk \citep{Graeve1981,Beck1982,Berk1983,Berk1991,Beck1998,Berk2003,Planck2015,Harper2023}.
 While SDSO's faint optical emission might suggest equally faint radio emission, the lack of any hint of coincident radio emission is a potential difficulty.